 Financial assistance for energy saving improvements such as insulation and heating is available through the main energy suppliers.
 For more information, see Related articles or contact the Energy Saving Trust on 0300 123 1234.

 Oil Buying Schemes

 These schemes encourage householders to join together to order oil, with efficient deliveries resulting in savings for householders.
-The Citizens Advice Bureau offer guidance on how communities can co-ordinate this initiative.
+Action for Communities in Rural England (ACRE) offer guidance on how communities can co-ordinate this initiative.
 Community Lincs have also established a countywide Bulk Oil Buying scheme.
 Please see Useful links for further information.

 Struggling to pay your energy bills?